efemeryds/amnesic-probing-with-single-projection/README.md

 c) **Running baseline selectivity**

-Selectivity check is demanding in terms of computation.
-To run the basic selectivity after the information removal we need to run the script in *get_vanilla_selectivity.py* file.
+The selectivity check is computationally demanding.
+To perform basic selectivity after information removal, we need to run the script in the *get_vanilla_selectivity.py* file.
 d) **Running selectivity after the modifications**

-To get the selectivity after injecting back the gold information to the embedding we run a script in the *get_selectivity_control.py* file.
+To get the selectivity after injecting the gold information back into the embedding, we run a script in the *get_selectivity_control.py* file.